bayesmendel/visPed/README.md

 # visPed R package

-An R package that extends the kinship2 R package to plot pedigrees affected by multiple cancer syndromes.
+An R package pedigree plotter based on the kinship2 and visNetwork R packages for families affected by multiple cancer syndromes.
 Designed to be compatible with the BayesMendel and associated packages.

 ## Installation